Euthanasia device: Deliverance Machine

 After answering affirmatively to all of the questions, a lethal injection of barbiturates was triggered.

 In an interview Nitschke said that, even if it had been legal for a doctor to give a lethal injection, he preferred that the patient be in control of the administration of the drugs.
 Reducing the role of a physician also allowed a patient to be alone with their family during the euthanasia process.

 The machine was used, legally, while the Australian Northern Territory's Rights of the Terminally Ill Act 1995 was in effect; the act was eventually nullified by legislation of the Australian Parliament.
-The machine was put on display in the British Science Museum.
+The machine was put on display in the Science Museum in London.

 Exit International's euthanasia device

 The Exit International euthanasia device was invented by Philip Nitschke in 2008.
 It uses a canister of nitrogen, a plastic suicide bag, and a plastic tube with one end attached to the gas canister and the other fixed inside the bag by a tie held by adhesive tape.
 Nitschke said, "That idea of giving people access to a means of feeling that they're back in control of this issue is actually a way of prolonging life.
 It may seem paradoxical, but what we find is when people feel that they're back in control, they're less likely to do desperate things."